guohaoxiang/NH-Rep/README.md

         $ cd PATH_TO_NH-REP/evaluation
         $ python evaluation.py

-To evaluate the whole dataset, run:
+To evaluate the whole dataset, please download [eval_data](https://pan.baidu.com/s/1XEy9H_mI43Egl3-wYYutfQ?pwd=asdf) and unzip it under the root folder, then run:

         $ python evaluation.py --name_list all_names.txt

 Statistics will be stored in _eval_results.csv_.

+The *.ptangle* file used for evaluation stores position and dihedral angle (in degree) of points uniformly sampled on sharp features of a model.

 To evaluate the DE and IoU metric, you need to download ground truth mesh data from [here](https://pan.baidu.com/s/1uob8xASuUbXzJyuo9EsOZA?pwd=asdf), and unzip it under the root folder.
 You also need to build _IsoSurfaceGen_, then switch to folder _PATH_TO_NH-REP/output_data_, run: